sagecodes/make-a-wildlife-object-detector/README.md

 - Images (Like we're going to make)
 - virtual cities / environments in a 3d space.
 Like unity for self driving cars.

 Again if you have a project in mind, think about any variations that may be hard for you to capture yourself.

-Example use cases of synthtic datasets

-Different

-backgrounds, rotation, positions, object variations(cow example)
+Like different backgrounds, positions, colors, defect

 I think this idea is one of the coolest things, it's gaining traction but I'm still surprised that it's not talked about more!